 As an aid organisation, Johanniter Germany has more than 40,000 volunteers.
 More than 6,000 of them have specialised disaster management training.
 They are available in 194 civil protection units throughout Germany to take over tasks in situations such as the current Corona pandemic.
 Read more (in German) here.

-St John Ambulance volunteers are supporting the NHS England and NHS Improvement COVID-19 vaccination programme.
-The first teams were sent in to vaccination centres across the country on Monday January 11.
+Volunteers are supporting the NHS England and NHS Improvement COVID-19 vaccination programme.
+The first teams were sent to vaccination centres across the country on Monday, January 11.

 Recruitment from St John Ambulance’s existing volunteers and employees has been boosted by thousands of people trained in first aid by the charity, with additional capacity coming from partner organisations including the Royal Voluntary Service, which runs the NHS Volunteer Responder programme.

 In the last quarter of 2020, St John Ambulance was asked to spearhead recruiting and deploying more than 30,000 people as Vaccinators, Vaccination Care Volunteers and Patient Advocates in support of the NHS COVID-19 vaccination programme, working alongside health service colleagues to ensure that everyone over 18 can be vaccinated.
 Existing teams of St John volunteers – from 16 and 17-year-old Cadets, to students and adult first aiders – are being joined by thousands of people from all walks of life, in the nation’s collective effort to beat the coronavirus pandemic.